 Through the process of analysis and development of a master plan for the Rocky Point Park, a few key questions emerged around aging and conflicting larger infrastructure on site, including the boat launch and outdoor pool.
 These topics are more complex to solve and require multiple voices and a longer process, beyond what this 10 year master plan can accommodate.
-These topics and the conversations that were had through engagement are outlined here for reference and to serve as building blocks for future decision making.
+Even though some of these considerations fall outside the project boundary for the Rocky Point Park Master Pla, they are outlined here for reference and to serve as building blocks for future decision making.
+While some of these considerations lie outside the approved project boundary for the Rocky Point Park Master Plan, the Master Plan recommends a proactive approach and that the City continues to assess and explore these opportunities.